fjall-rs/fjall/README.md

 ### ssi_tx

 Allows opening a transactional Keyspace for multi-writer, serializable transactions, allowing RYOW (read-your-own-write), fetch-and-update and other atomic operations.
-Conflict checking is done using opimistic concurrency control.
+Conflict checking is done using optimistic concurrency control.

 *Disabled by default.*